-Our team at Animal Think Tank possess a wide range of experience, knowledge and skills.
-Having come from all walks of life, the ATT team have each made the choice to dedicate themselves to the cause of animal freedom.
+Our team at Animal Think Tank possesses a wide range of experience, knowledge and skills.
+Having come from all walks of life, the members of the ATT team have each made the choice to dedicate themselves to the cause of animal freedom.

 Laila worked in the international development sector from 2003 to 2018 with NGOs, foundations, government ministries and international research institutions.
 Her work focused on conducting research for rural development projects in sub-Saharan Africa and South Asia.
 This ranged from planning multi-million dollar projects to assessing their impact on poverty and food security.
 Her research has been published in peer-reviewed journals and by international organisations including CGIAR and the Food and Agriculture Organisation of the UN (FAO).
 She has lived and worked in the UK, Switzerland, Kenya, Guyana, Malaysia and Ghana.